SSyl/google-nest-telegram-sync/README.md

 ## Overview

 Automatically sync video clips from your Google Nest cameras to a Telegram channel.
-Runs on a schedule, tracks sent videos to avoid duplicates, and supports flexible timezone and formatting options.
+Uses polling to capture **ALL event types** (person, package, animal, vehicle, motion, sound) without requiring Google's Smart Device Management API.

 **For personal use only.
 Use at your own risk.**

+### Why Polling Instead of Google's Official API?

+Google's Smart Device Management (SDM) API only exposes person/motion/sound events.
+It **completely misses package, animal, and vehicle detection**.
+This project uses Google's unofficial Nest API with polling to ensure you get every event, even though we can't determine the specific event type.

+**Trade-off:** Video captions show device name and timestamp only (e.g., "Front Door [11:40:50 PM]"), without event type labels.

 ## Key Improvements Over Original